openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 ## How to build and run unit-tests

-For building the TF FE unit-tests, use CMake target `ov_tensorflow_frontend_tests`.
+For building the TF FE unit-tests, use the CMake target `ov_tensorflow_frontend_tests`.
 CMake automatically runs [generation scripts](../tests/test_models/gen_scripts) to create TensorFlow models used in the testing.

 Once the build is complete, launch `ov_tensorflow_frontend_tests` (`ov_tensorflow_frontend_tests.exe` for Windows)